nicolasteodosio/popular-repo/README.md

 ### Comments ###
 * The application was built with `fastapi` , mainly due to the speed of its implementation and the possibility of using the framework asynchronously*
-* I choose to use redis to cache the response from the api, this improved the response time from around 500 milliseconds to about 15 milliseconds
+* I choose to use redis to cache the response from the api, this improved the response time from around 500 milliseconds to about 15 milliseconds at the repository endpoint, and at the org endpoint from 800 ms to 14ms
 * The application is using [pre-commit](https://pre-commit.com/) git hooks, with `black`, `flake8`, `isort`.
 So there is no need to worry about the code pattern during development
 * The application also has a `CI` using github-actions.